andela-mfalade/easy-wire/README.md

 To launch, simply run
 + `npm init`

-Followed by
+Also run
 + `bower init`

-Then run gulp to compile static files and serve the page.
+Then run `gulp` to compile static files and serve the page.